nauk17/nauk17.github.io/_posts/2021-04-08-cicd-gitlab-github.md

 [comment]: <> (Deploy code using CICD)

-> Automatic will help us leisurely
+> Automatic will help us more leisurely

 ### Rambling a little

-As a programmer, I really like to creating automated programs and plenty there, it looks magic.
+As a programmer, I really like creating automated programs and plenty there, it looks magic.

 Not long ago, I worked with Tekoda team (not Tokuda :D), to build an application called ``Àừnhỏ.com``.
 The application name sounded like ``"Holy sh!t, I finally found it"`` with your surprised face.